Lukenar11/MoleculeOS/docs/STYLES.md

     |   └── ...
     |
     ├─ vga/
-    |   │   # Classic module structure, as explained in “3.4 Module Structure”
+    |   │   # Classic module structure, as explained in '3.4 Module Structure'
     |   ├── textmode/
     │   |   │
     │   |   └── ...